Have you been considering starting an email newsletter?

 But I learned the only reason she didn’t have one is because:

-- she’d send monthly or weekly emails that include tips and availability updates (great gameplan)
+- she’d send weekly emails that include tips and availability updates (great gameplan)

-- she would love to have some hands-free automation running while also keeping up with your primary email friends, too (ready)
+- she would love to have some hands-free automation running while also keeping up with your primary email friends, too (ready, LFG)

-And instead of selling ad copy or social support, we spent an hour building a game plan to start her newsletter, build out three automated sequences, and create a free or low-ticket offer to take some mundane info off her plate.
+We spent the next hour building a game plan to start her newsletter, build out three automated sequences, and create a free or low-ticket offer to take some mundane info off her plate.

-What is the right now starting point?
-We decided to start her email list and get some emails scheduled that made sense for her community, personality, and offers.
+We then decided to START her email list and get some emails scheduled that made sense for her community, personality, and offers.

 Why This Matters